Blog

 Blog | 25 November 2015

-Accessibility for front-end developers
+Accessibility programming for front-end developers

 Most front-end developers understand what accessibility is, and why it’s a good idea, but for many of us it’s an area filled with confusion and conflicting advice.
 I want to show how accessibility doesn’t have to be complex, and that by building it in from the start we can build better experiences for our users.